casper-network/docs/source/docs/casper/developers/dapps/sdk/client-library-usage.md

 print(deploy.hash.hex())
 ```

-*Note: You can find active online peers to communicate with from the `NodeConnection` object at [cspr.live](https://cspr.live/tools/peers) for mainnet and for testnet: [testnet.cspr.live](https://testnet.cspr.live/tools/peers).*
+*Note: You can find active online peers for Mainnet on [cspr.live](https://cspr.live/tools/peers) and for Testnet on [testnet.cspr.live](https://testnet.cspr.live/tools/peers).*

 </TabItem>